telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

  * Several data formatting options: Number; Currency; Accounting; Date; Time; Percentage; Fraction; Scientific; Text; Special; Custom
  * A broad range of formulas in different categories: Logical; Text; Date and Time

-Each of these features is exposed as an UI for the end user, as well as exposed as API calls for the developer for further UI customization.
+Each of these features is exposed as a UI for the end user, as well as is exposed as API calls for the developer for further UI customization.

-> The Spreasheet Widget doesn't support IE version 8 and earlier.
+> The Spreadsheet Widget doesn't support IE version 8 and earlier.

 ## Initialization